My blog

 Why less scrolling, more making?
 As conference interpreters, we’re no strangers to consuming vast amounts of information.
 From industry-specific terminology to endless PowerPoint decks, our work revolves around absorbing, processing, and delivering knowledge.
-And let’s be honest — it’s often rewarding.
-We learn new things, explore different industries, and steadily build our expertise with every assignment.
+These activities are often rewarding: We learn new things, explore different industries, and steadily build our expertise with every assignment.

 But here’s the catch: the quest for information doesn’t stop when the workday ends.
 Sound familiar?
 I’ve caught myself mindlessly scrolling late at night, chasing that “just one more click” impulse.
 What starts as a quick search spirals into an endless loop of reels, stories, and bite-sized articles.
 Before I know it, hours have vanished, and I’m left with little more than a sense of wasted time.